d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/attention-pooling.md

 :label:`sec_attention-pooling`

-Now that we introduced the primary components of the attention mechanism, let's use them in a rather classical setting, namely regression and classification via kernel density estimation :cite:`Nadaraya.1964,Watson.1964`.
+Now that we have introduced the primary components of the attention mechanism, let's use them in a rather classical setting, namely regression and classification via kernel density estimation :cite:`Nadaraya.1964,Watson.1964`.
 This detour simply provides additional background: it is entirely optional and can be skipped if needed.
 At their core, Nadaraya--Watson estimators rely on some similarity kernel $\alpha(\mathbf{q}, \mathbf{k})$ relating queries $\mathbf{q}$ to keys $\mathbf{k}$.
 Some common kernels are

 $$\begin{aligned}